 Your loved ones can then use this money to help with a variety of expenses, like your funeral, the mortgage, debts, and college tuition.
 With life insurance, you’ll know your family will be better covered financially if you suddenly pass away.

-There are many life insurance policies that may be at your disposal, including:
+There are many life insurance policies that may be worth it for your needs, including:

 With term life insurance, you can receive coverage for a set term.
 In many cases, this term is anywhere between 10 and 30 years.
 The death benefit will only be paid out if you, the policyholder, die during this term.2 Term life insurance typically comes with lower premium rates.

-Whole life insurance is a policy that provides coverage for the rest of your life, rather than a set term.
+Whole life insurance is a permanent policy that provides coverage for the rest of your life, rather than a set term.
 It usually features a death benefit and cash value component, which earns a fixed rate of return.3 You might be able to access your policy’s cash value while you’re living.
 Compared to term life insurance, a whole life policy is often more expensive.
+If you’re wondering whether whole life insurance is worth it, consider whether you need lifelong coverage.

 A universal life policy is a flexible type of life insurance.
 It can allow you to decrease or increase your premium payments as your circumstances change.4 If you do lower your premiums, your beneficiaries will likely receive a lower death benefit in the event you pass away.
 Although Aflac does not offer this type of policy.